 Another way of finding the right time was from the radio - then called the 'wireless'.

-The BBC News began with the strikes of Big Ben as a time-check.
+The BBC News began with the strikes of Big Ben, the big London clock, as a time-check.
 (I understand that these were recorded during World War Two in case Big Ben was put out of action in the blitz, as it was important for morale that it continued to be broadcast.)
 Also various programmes were broadcast at known times, although how accurate this was I don't know.

-Setting the clocks to the right time depended on the type of time piece, as explained on the clocks and watches pages - see the side menu.
+Setting the clocks to the right time depended on the type of time piece, as explained on the clocks and watches pages - see the above menu.